After graduating from college, Mark attended New England School of Law in Boston, MA from which he graduated in 2003.

 As a prosecutor for some of Nashua’s most serious felony cases, Mark came to appreciate the reality that there are always two sides to every story or allegation – regardless of what is written in a police report.
 Mark came to understand that there is no substitute for doing your own work and investigating in order to get to the bottom of a case.
 Towards the summer of 2007, Mark decided that he had tired of the monotony that sometimes comes with being a prosecutor.
 He had grown bored and frustrated with simply going to work and pointing the finger at people who had made mistakes in life.
 He decided that the best way to help people in a manner of which he could be most proud, was to become a defense attorney.

-After a long talk (actually several) with his friend and longtime co-worker, Justin Shepherd, Mark and Justin decided to open their own private law firm on Main Street in downtown Nashua, NH.
+It was then Mark decided to open his own private law firm on Main Street in downtown Nashua, NH.
 Since then Mark has been trying major felony, misdemeanor, and DWI cases in front of judges and juries alike throughout New Hampshire.
 In and out of court, Mark has been strategically battling for his clients and seeking fairness, justice, vindication, compassion, and common sense solutions on their behalf.